A Pillar of Edge Transformation

 The virtual central unit (vCU) has quite high throughput (100s of Gbps) but not the strict latency needs of vDU.
 Optimal location for the vCU can be at the central office (CO) or equivalent aggregation site.
 Typical deployments use containers or virtual machines for the virtualization model and standard but dense compute achieves better economics.
 In some scenarios, some level of NEBS compliance and temperature hardening may be required.

 The next use case is virtualized service gateway (see Figure 8).
 In this case, throughput is medium to high, 10s to 100s Gbps.
 Deployments are starting to be based on control and user plane separation.
 Both containers and virtual machines are being used for the virtualization model.
-Fast networking is a necessary need no matter the virtualization used.
+Fast networking is a necessity no matter the virtualization used.
 The one function that perhaps is slightly different from the others is BNG which, for some operators, continues to be based on network processing units (NPU) rather than be virtualized (vBNG).

 The caching function needs to follow the user plane function (UPF) because the UPF needs to be invoked before the inline services.
 The big impact of caching is of course storage capabilities.
 In a centralized environment, it can be easier and more economical to locate storage.
 The location for caching is mostly dependent on where you have the tightest area for bandwidth and congestion.
 Pushing caching further out toward the subscriber at aggregation sites can potentially avoid or reduce congestion.